Quantisation of derived Lagrangians: Introduction

 In Section \ref{stacksn}, these constructions are globalised via the method introduced in \cite{poisson}. \S \ref{sdsn} then introduces the notion of self-duality, enabling us to eliminate the first order obstruction and thus lead to Theorem \ref{quantpropsd}, the main comparison result.
 In \S \ref{higherrmk}, we then explain how the methods and results of the paper should adapt to Lagrangians on positively shifted symplectic stacks.

-Section \ref{fukayasn} outlines an algebraic analogue of the Fukaya category based on self-dual quantisations of line bundles on derived Lagrangians, and sketches a few key properties.
+Section \ref{fukayasn} describes algebraic (and complex analytic) analogues of the Fukaya category based on self-dual quantisations of line bundles on derived Lagrangians, and establishes a few key properties.
+The main definition is given in Definition \ref{fukayadef} and the relation with vanishing cycles in Proposition \ref{cfvanish1} and Corollary \ref{cfvanish2}, with Proposition \ref{Lagcorrprop} establishing functoriality with respect to Lagrangian correspondences.
+Many of these structural results rely on additivity properties established in \S \ref{QIntHom} investigating the interaction of quantisation with intersection and $\Hom$, which may be of independent interest.